Ubiquiti-App/UCRM-plugins/plugins/quickbooks-online/README.md

 # QuickBooks Online import
-This plugin handles import of your [UCRM](https://ucrm.ubnt.com/) customers, payments and invoices to [QuickBooks Online](https://quickbooks.intuit.com/online/).
+This plugin handles import of your [UCRM](https://ucrm.ubnt.com/) customers, payments, credit memos, and invoices to [QuickBooks Online](https://quickbooks.intuit.com/online/).

 ## About UCRM data integration
 - The UCRM data are the single source of truth, the plugin only pushes data from UCRM to QuickBooks.
-- On first run, all clients, payments and invoices are pushed to QuickBooks.
+- On first run, all clients, payments, credit memos and invoices are pushed to QuickBooks.
 - All following runs only pushes the newly created entities (i.e. new clients, new payments and new invoices with higher ID than the last).

 ## How to configure the plugin